Wine Yeast (Red, White or Sparkling)

 - Sparkling wine yeast.

-Alcohol wine yeast aka Saccharomyces cerevisiae yeast.
-Ideal for fermenting fruits, grapes (Bangalore blue, green grapes, red grapes) to achieve high alcohol wine in India.
-These are dry wine yeast with high alcohol (13-15%) and high-temperature tolerances (20-35 C) making them suitable for Indian conditions as compared to low-temperature European conditions.
+Alcohol wine yeast aka Saccharomyces Cerevisiae Yeast for homemade wine & Christmas red wine.
+Ideal for fermenting fruit cider, grapes (Bangalore blue, green grapes, red grapes) to achieve high alcohol wine in India.
+These are dry wine yeast with high alcohol (15-17%) and high-temperature tolerances (20-35 C) making them suitable for Indian summer conditions as compared to low-temperature European winter yeasts.
 Unlike Bakers yeast, wine yeast will be slower, which will allow you to get the complex phenols and flavonoids needed to make something clean and crisp.

 0.5-1gm per liter.
 Add 2gm of whole spices like cloves and cinnamon to augment the taste.
 Also, refer to this guide to troubleshoot your wine faults.
 Fermentation typically takes about 30 hours to start.